thoughtbot/shoulda-matchers/README.md

 end
 ```

-For the full set of matchers you can use, [see below](#matchers).
+[See below](#matchers) for the full set of matchers that you can use.

 ### On the subject of `subject`

 For both RSpec and Shoulda, the **subject** is an implicit reference to the
-object under test, and all of the matchers make use of it internally when they
+object under test, and through the use of `should` as demonstrated above, all of
+the matchers make use of `subject` internally when they are run.
+A `subject` is
-are run.
-This is always set automatically by your test framework in any given
+always set automatically by your test framework in any given test case; however,
-test case; however, in certain cases it can be advantageous to override the
+in certain cases it can be advantageous to override it.
+For instance, when
-subject.
-For instance, when testing validations in a model, it is customary to
+testing validations in a model, it is customary to provide a valid model instead
-provide a valid model instead of a fresh one:
+of a fresh one:

 ``` ruby
 # RSpec